first published May 25, 2014

 A skeptic might hold up Jim Jones as an example of a lunatic masquerading as a prophet.
 A believer, on the other hand, might argue that drinking the Kool-Aid and dying en masse was the spiritual destiny of those people; that the value of the lessons they learned along that path only became apparent on the other side.
 In that case, Jones was, indeed, their prophet.

 I don’t expect I will ever know the answers to these questions.
-I just find them interesting to ask.
+I do, however, find them interesting to ponder.